mvysny/vaadin-boot/README.md

 If you like [Kotlin](https://kotlinlang.org/) and you like the simplicity of the ideas above, please use the [Vaadin-on-Kotlin](https://www.vaadinonkotlin.eu/) framework which is based on the ideas above.

+## Native

+Building a native app with GraalVM is unsupported at the moment.
+Please see [Issue #10](https://github.com/mvysny/vaadin-boot/issues/10) for more details.

 # Developing Vaadin-Boot

 See [CONTRIBUTING](CONTRIBUTING.md)